petdance/bobby-tables/s/java.md

         connection.rollback();
     }

-More information on <code class="inline">PreparedStatement</code> can be found in the [Oracle JDBC tutorial](http://download.oracle.com/javase/tutorial/jdbc/basics/prepared.html).
+More information on <code>PreparedStatement</code> can be found in the [Oracle JDBC tutorial](http://download.oracle.com/javase/tutorial/jdbc/basics/prepared.html).

 Hibernate
 ---------